Demand Growing for Bone and Joint Health Supplements

 Bone health supplements in liquid or powder form are perceived by consumers to have higher bio-availability and quicker absorption rate.
 Convenience and easy delivery of nutrients are still driving factors and trends are moving towards functional foods and beverages fortified with calcium and other bone health ingredients.

-Customize or Private Label Your Own Brand of Bone and Joint Health Supplements
+Create Your Own Bone and Joint Health Supplements Line!

 Bone health is becoming a key health priority as people are living longer, working beyond retirement age and want to live active, independent lives for as long as they can.
 Supplement companies can make a difference by including key bone health ingredients in the formulation of their joint health supplements.
 Call (855) 492-7388 to speak to one of our Production Specialists and learn how you can offer your customers a well-formulated nutritional product that supports the health of their bones and joints!
-You may also submit a request to receive a free product quote in 48 hours or less!
+You may also submit a request to receive a free price quote through our website!

 12. AARP and National Center for Complementary and Alternative Medicine Survey Report, April 2011.